 It turns out gut health also seems to have a significant effect on healthy aging and telomeres.5 This is because the gut is made up of far more than just cells, tissues, and genetic material.
 This region is also home to a vast community of billions of bacteria, known collectively as the microbiome.

-• Healthy Weight: Research shows a balanced microbiome makes it easier to maintain an ideal weight.6 Not only will that give you an attractive shape; you’ll also reduce strain on your telomeres.
+• Healthy Weight: Research indicates that a balanced microbiome supports healthy weight management.6 Not only will that help you keep your attractive shape; you’ll also reduce strain on your telomeres.

 • Restful Sleep: Friendly gut flora help raise levels of tryptophan, which the body then converts to serotonin and melatonin to help you feel content and sleepy when bedtime rolls around.
-Probiotics also boost the calming neurotransmitter GABA, and they reduce the stress hormone cortisol to further encourage quality sleep time.7, 8, 9 And when you get the sleep your body needs, this has a protective effect on your telomeres.
+These beneficial microbes also help boost the calming neurotransmitter GABA, and they reduce the stress hormone cortisol to further encourage quality sleep time.7, 8, 9 And when you get the sleep your body needs, this has a protective effect on your telomeres.

-• Pleasant Mood: The fact that probiotics boost levels of mood-enhancing neurotransmitters while lowering cortisol—while also reducing reactivity to everyday stressors—should improve mood and leave you less likely to respond to life with telomere-damaging stress.10
+• Pleasant Mood: The fact that your microbial good guys help to boost levels of mood-enhancing neurotransmitters while lowering cortisol—while also reducing reactivity to everyday stressors—can improve mood and leave you less likely to respond to life with telomere-damaging stress.10

-• Reduced Temporary Inflammation: Probiotic strains work with your cells and immune system to keep temporary inflammation under control to keep you from wearing down your telomeres too quickly.11, 12
+• Supported Immune Function: Probiotic strains work with your cells to keep out of control immune reactions at bay, so you don't wear down your telomeres too quickly.11, 12

 Simple Ways to Support Your Telomeres